LincaMarius/ISAP-1_Logisim_Simulation/README.md

 The simulation of this version of the ISAP-1 computer in the Logisim program is in the file:
 [ ISAP-1_v4.circ ](/Logisim/ISAP-1_v4.circ)
 (to download the file - mouse right click and choose – Save link as... )

+## LDA instruction implementation
+LDA – Load data from RAM memory from address n into Accumulator \
+The full description of the implementation of the LDA instruction is here: \